 Milwaukee has gained significant ground for school choice in the past 30 years, and research attests to its success.
 Students enrolling in a private high school through the Milwaukee Parental Choice Program (MPCP) are 4-7% more likely to graduate from high school, enroll in a four-year college, and continue with college.
 The values these students learn in choice schools have an impact for the rest of their lives: among 25–28 year old adults, former MPCP students committed 53% fewer drug crimes and 86% fewer property crimes than their public school peers.
 Despite this track record, there are new threats to education reform.
 Rick Graber, President of The Bradley Foundation, is a strong voice for defending and expanding school choice and providing innovative leadership in this arena.
+He shares several key insights on how to best provide quality education for all families in response to our questions below.

 Why is now the time to strengthen our commitment to school choice?